ReddyDivya/rd-namaste-react-notes/README.md

 # React Interview Questions
   This repository compiles all my react interview question preparations and their corresponding answers.

-Top 20 REACT Interview Questions 💼🎯
----

-1. How does React Fiber improve performance in React applications?
-2. Explain the concept of code splitting and its benefits in React.
-3. What are the key differences between server-side rendering (SSR) and client-side rendering (CSR) in React?
-4. Describe the concept of render props and their use cases in React.
-5. How can you optimize the rendering of large lists in React?

-6. Explain the concept of memoization and its importance in React.
-7. What is the purpose of the useEffect() hook in React and how does it work?
-8. How does React handle routing and navigation?
-9. How can you handle asynchronous operations in React using async/await?
-10. Explain the concept of the Context API in React and its benefits.

-11. What is the role of higher-order components (HOC) in React and how can you implement them?
-12. Describe the concept of controlled and uncontrolled components in React forms.
-13. How does React handle state management in large-scale applications?
-14. Explain the concept of suspense in React and its use cases.
-15. What are the different ways to handle side effects in React using hooks?

-16. Explain the concept of reconciliation in React.
-17. How can you prevent unnecessary re-renders in React?
-18. What are the different ways to style components in React?
-19. What are the key considerations when implementing a scalable React application?
-20. Describe the concept of reusability, modularity, testability in React components.

----

 # 📚 [Chapter 01 - Inception](https://github.com/ReddyDivya/rd-namaste-react-notes/tree/main/Chapter%2001%20-%20Inception)
 - What is `Emmet`?
 - Difference between a `Library and Framework`?